chuck-confluent/cp-siem/instructions/00-executive-demo.md

     ```
 > Essentially what we're saying is if a message is completely the same but just a new occurrence at a different time I don’t want to emit a new event but instead tally it into a count.
 The first seven fields are the fields we're using to determine a unique message and you can see the count aggregation.

-> Rather than continuously sending each individual message into Splunk -- and **paying** for it, including license and indexing cost -- I want to send each unique event 1 time per 60 seconds but i’ll add a count in to properly represent volumes.
+> Rather than continuously sending each individual message into Splunk -- and **paying** for it, including license and indexing cost -- I want to send each unique event 1 time per 60 seconds, with a count to properly represent weight each record .

 4. Look at the `AGGREGATOR` topic in Control Center.